DanielLChang/DropIt/docs/README.md

 ## Architecture and Technologies
 This project will be implemented with the following technologies:
-* Vanilla Javascript will handle the overall sound logic.
+* Vanilla Javascript will handle the overall logic in creating the webpage.
-* React will setup the modal and control for the user.
+* React will setup the modal for the user.
-* HTML5 Canvas and Easel.js will be used for DOM manipulation and rendering.
+* HTML5 and Canvas will be used for DOM manipulation and rendering.
-* Howler.js for Audio library.
+* Howler.js will play audio sounds in the library.
+* AnimeJS will animate the canvas drawings.
+* Animate.css will animate the text and logo.
-* Webpack will bundle the scripts
+* Webpack will bundle the scripts.
 * Babel will transpile ES6 to ES5.

 ## Implementation Timeline